 Zum Franziskaner – Stockholm, Sweden

-Zum Franziskaner dates back to 1421 when German monks began making their own beer in Stockholm, but it didn’t find a permanent home in the city until 1622.
+Considered by many historical sources to be the second-oldest restaurant in the world, Zum Franziskaner originated when German monks began making their own beer in Stockholm.
+However, the restaurant didn’t find a permanent home in the city until 1622.
 Today, “Zum,” as locals call it, serves the same brew recipe that was crafted by the monks centuries ago.
 Situated in the city’s old town, the beer hall serves a host of other local beers from Sweden, in addition to German favorites.

 Just as you would find in any German beer hall, the restaurant features dark wood paneling, high ceilings, and intimate seating.
-Expect to find a mix of both German and Swedish fare, such as sausages, lingonberries, and smörrebröd (Swedish open-faced sandwiches) to complement your choice of brew.
+Expect to find a mix of both German and Swedish fare — we recommend sausages, lingonberries, and smörrebröd (Swedish open-faced sandwiches) to complement your choice of brew.

 St. Peter Stiftskeller – Salzburg, Austria

-Today, the abbey’s restaurant has several rooms available for indoor seating, some of which feature historic wood carvings crafted by the monks.
+Today, the abbey has several rooms available for indoor seating at the oldest restaurant in the world, some of which feature historic wood carvings crafted by the monks.
 There are also outdoor dining opportunities in the courtyard, surrounded by stone walls that have stood for centuries.